-Josh Hess focuses his practice on complex commercial litigation.
-He specializes in securities litigation, SEC enforcement actions, and shareholder disputes.
+Josh Hess focuses his practice on securities litigation and enforcement.
 His representative experience includes:

-- Representing respondents in an SEC enforcement action concerning broker-dealer registration.
+Representing respondents in SEC investigations and enforcement actions concerning broker-dealer registration and investment advisers.

 Mr. Hess graduated from the University of Virginia School of Law, where he was inducted into the Order of the Coif and was a member of the United States Supreme Court litigation clinic.